kepingwang/pandora-app/DESIGN.md

 ### Game Flow
 1. At the start of the game, players choose personalities from the tableau.
 2. Then the game goes in rounds:
   2.1 A event happen and players receive the information.
   2.2 Players choose actions.
   2.3 Statistics get updated and players receive the results.
   2.4 Players adjust their personalities.

 In all these steps, only when all players have made decision can the game proceed.

+During all the steps, the players are always able to see the statistics and their own personalities.

 ## Master Section